thecyberworld/TheCyberHUB/CONTRIBUTING.md

 ## 💥 Issues

-In order to discuss changes, you are welcome to [open an issue](https://github.com/thecyberworld/TheCyberHUB/issues/new/choose) about what you would like to contribute.
+To talk about changes, you are welcome to [open an issue](https://github.com/thecyberworld/TheCyberHUB/issues/new/choose) about what you'd like to contribute.
 Enhancements are always encouraged and appreciated.

 ## All the best! 🥇